Jay Versace: 2018–present: Music career

 Versace started experimenting with music production for the first time in May 2018, with help from his musician friends Knxwledge and Pink Siifu.
 He began posting atmospheric, lo-fi music instrumentals to his SoundCloud account.
 Versace approached American rapper Westside Gunn and asked to work together, before the latter discovered his account and ended up using one of Versace's first-ever songs on his own album, Pray for Paris (2020), titling the track "Versace".
 He then produced all tracks on the mixtape, The Versace Tape (2020) by American rapper Boldy James, which became Boldy's first-ever release on Griselda Records in August 2020.
 In March 2021, Versace contributed a remix version of the song "Lay_Up.m4a" by Denzel Curry and Kenny Beats to the duo's remix album, Unlocked 1.5 (2021).
 He also produced the song "Safari" off of American rapper Tyler, the Creator's sixth studio album Call Me If You Get Lost (2021), which won the award for Best Rap Album at the 65th Annual Grammy Awards.
-Released in August 2022, the track "On God" by American rappers Meechy Darko, Freddie Gibbs and A-Trak, which was co-produced by Versace and Dot da Genius.
+Released in August 2022, the track "On God" by American rappers Meechy Darko and Freddie Gibbs, and Canadian producer A-Trak, which was co-produced by Versace and Dot da Genius.
 Versace then produced the songs "SOS" and "Smoking on My Ex Pack" from American singer SZA's second studio album, SOS (2022), which earned him critical acclaim and commercial success.
 SZA credits her first attempts at rap music to Versace, who encouraged her to "talk her shit".